EPW80/CPSC-351-Shell-Terminal-C/README.md

 - args: A 2D array containing the commands and their arguments.
 - n: The number of commands to execute.

+## Constants

+- MAX_PIPE_COMMANDS: The maximum number of commands in a pipeline.
+- MAX_CMD_LINE_ARGS: The maximum number of arguments per command.

 ## Contributor